RavenProject/Ravencoin/INSTALL.md

 ================

-See doc/build-*.md for instructions on building the various elements of the Yottaflux Core reference implementation of Yottaflux.
+See doc/build-*.md for instructions on building the various elements of the Yottaflux reference implementation of Yottaflux.